croogo/documentation/en/index.md

 ## Contributing

-This wiki itself is a set of organized markdown files.
+This wiki itself is a collection of organized [markdown](http://daringfireball.net/projects/markdown/) files.

 To contribute, please fork the repository at [https://github.com/croogo/documentation](https://github.com/croogo/documentation).